pranshurastogi29/Multi-and-Crosslingual-Retrieval-using-Bi-encoders/README.md

-# Multi and Cross-lingual Information Retrieval using Bi-encoders
+# SemEval 2025 Task 7: Multi and Cross-lingual Information Retrieval using Bi-encoders

-This project implements a bi-encoder based approach for multi-lingual and cross-lingual information retrieval.
+This project implements a bi-encoder based approach for multi-lingual and cross-lingual information retrieval for fact-check-claims across social media posts.
 It uses transformer-based models to encode queries and documents into a shared semantic space, enabling retrieval across different languages.

 ## Overview